ovn-org/ovn/Documentation/topics/testing.rst

 Continuous Integration with Travis CI
 -------------------------------------

-A .travis.yml file is provided to automatically build Open vSwitch with various build configurations and run the testsuite using Travis CI.
+A .travis.yml file is provided to automatically build OVN with various build configurations and run the testsuite using Travis CI.
 Builds will be performed with gcc, sparse and clang with the -Werror compiler flag included, therefore the build will fail if a new warning has been introduced.